In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Introduction

 \section{Introduction}

-Large pretrained language models have become an essential tool in solving various tasks in natural language processing (NLP) domain.
+Language models have become an essential tool in dealing with various tasks in the natural language processing (NLP) domain \citep[][\emph{inter alia}]{howard-ruder-2018-universal, devlin-etal-2019-bert, NEURIPS2020_1457c0d6}.
 Notably, such models are extremely sample efficient, and can be employed to solve downstream tasks with a small set of labeled data.
-The conventional pipeline to build classifiers is to finetune pretrained language models to solve the task at hand.
+The conventional pipeline to build classifiers is to finetune language models to solve the task at hand.

-However, as the pretrained model grew in number of parameters, finetuning them became more computationally expensive.
-Moreover, finetuning changes model's parameters through gradient updates.
+However, as the language models grow in number of parameters, finetuning them becomes more computationally expensive.
+Moreover, finetuning changes a model's parameters through gradient updates.
 Therefore, for each downstream task, a new model must be trained and stored.
-Fortunately, it has been shown that as pretrained language models grew in size, they can learn \emph{``in context''} \citep{radford2019language, NEURIPS2020_1457c0d6}. \defn{In context learning} (ICL) refers to prompting a language model with a few demonstrative examples.
-Such prompting converts a small set of input-label pairs into: an instruction, a few examples, and a single unlabeled example.
+Fortunately, it has been shown that as models grow in size, they can learn \emph{``in context''} \citep{radford2019language, NEURIPS2020_1457c0d6}. \defn{In-Context Learning} (ICL) refers to prompting a language model with a few demonstrative examples.
+Such prompting bundles up a small set of input-label pairs into: a set of instructions, a few solved examples, and a single unlabeled example.
 The model is then asked to predict the label for that example.

-Notably, since ICL does \emph{not} require any gradient updates on the language model, a single model can be used to perform a variety of tasks.
-While being effective to build classifiers, there are some caveats to ICL that we elaborate next.
+Notably, since ICL does \emph{not} require any weight updates on the language model, a single model can be used to perform a variety of tasks, as long as they can be specified in natural language.
+While effective, there are some caveats to ICL that we elaborate next.

-First, zero-shot or few-shot performance of pretrained language models on downstream tasks depends largely on the way that the prompt is formulated \citep{pmlr-v139-zhao21c}.
-For this reason, a relatively recent line of work focuses on engineering the prompts to boost the performance \citep{shin-etal-2020-autoprompt, li-liang-2021-prefix, lester-etal-2021-power}.
+First, zero-shot, or few-shot, performance of pretrained models on downstream tasks depends to a large extent on the way in which the prompt is formulated \citep{pmlr-v139-zhao21c,liu-prompt-survey-2023}.

-Second, ICL does not benefit from the demonstrative examples the way that it is expected to \citet{webson-pavlick-2022-prompt}, e.g., flipping the labels in demonstrations rarely hurts the performance \citet{min-etal-2022-rethinking}.
-Furthermore, the number of demonstrative examples that ICL \emph{can} benefit from is bounded by the number of tokens that the language model can process at each run.
+Second, ICL may not always benefit from the demonstrative examples the way that it is expected to \citep{webson-pavlick-2022-prompt}, e.g., flipping the labels in demonstrations rarely hurts the performance \citep{min-etal-2022-rethinking}.
+Furthermore, the number of demonstrative examples that ICL \emph{can} benefit from is bounded by the language model constraint on the maximum length of input sequences.

 Lastly, decoding the predicted label is neither accurate nor efficient.
 The decoder might be miscalibrated \citep{pmlr-v139-zhao21c} or suffer from surface form competition \citep{holtzman-etal-2021-surface}.
 Moreover, autoregressive decoding, with an attention-based decoder takes $\bigo(N^2)$ time for generating a sequence of length $N$, which can be inefficient when decoding long sequences.